DevExpress/devextreme-documentation/concepts/05 Widgets/VectorMap/40 End-User Interaction/30 Hovering/20 Area Hover.md

         }]
 	};

-If you did not switch the hovering off, specify the appearance of areas in the hovered state using the [hoveredColor](/api-reference/20%20Data%20Visualization%20Widgets/dxVectorMap/1%20Configuration/layers/hoveredColor.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxVectorMap/Configuration/layers/#hoveredColor') and [hoveredBorderColor](/api-reference/20%20Data%20Visualization%20Widgets/dxVectorMap/1%20Configuration/layers/hoveredBorderColor.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxVectorMap/Configuration/layers/#hoveredBorderColor') options.
+If you did not switch the hovering off, specify the appearance of areas in the hovered state using the [hoveredColor](/api-reference/20%20Data%20Visualization%20Widgets/dxVectorMap/1%20Configuration/layers/hoveredColor.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxVectorMap/Configuration/layers/#hoveredColor') and [hoveredBorderColor](/api-reference/20%20Data%20Visualization%20Widgets/dxVectorMap/1%20Configuration/layers/hoveredBorderColor.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxVectorMap/Configuration/layers/#hoveredBorderColor') properties.
 Both of them specify the color, only the former specifies it for areas, while the latter specifies it for area borders.

 	<!--JavaScript-->var vectorMapCfg = {
         // ...